 - 1 packet ranch salad dressing mix

 - 1 packet taco seasoning , or 3 tablespoons homemade Taco Seasoning

 - tortilla chips

 - sour cream

 Note: click on times in the instructions to start a kitchen timer while cooking.

 In a large skillet, cook and crumble beef over medium-high heat until no longer pink, 8-10 minutes.
 Using a slotted spoon, transfer beef to a 5-qt. slow cooker.

-- Rinse and drain beans and hominy.
-Add to beef, along with canned tomatoes and green chilies, tomato sauce, onion, the dressing and seasoning mixes and pepper.
-Puree green chilies and remaining diced tomatoes in a covered blender until smooth; stir into beef mixture.
+Rinse and drain beans.
+Add to beef, along with diced tomatoes and green chilies, tomato sauce, onion, the dressing and seasoning mixes.

 Cook, covered, on low until flavors are blended, 6-8 hours.
 Serve with toppings as desired.